Red-violet: Jazzberry jam

 The color jazzberry jam is displayed at the right.

 This color, a deep shade of red-violet, was formulated by Crayola in 2003.

 Wine

 At the right is displayed the color wine.

 The color "wine" is a representation of the average color of red wine.

 The first recorded use of "wine" as a color name in English was in 1705.

 Byzantium

 The color Byzantium is displayed at the right.

 The first recorded use of "byzantium" as a color name in English was in 1926.

 Eggplant

 Eggplant is a dark purple or purplish brown, color that resembles the color of the outer skin of European eggplant.
 Another name for the color "eggplant" is aubergine (the French and British English word for eggplant).

 The first recorded use of "eggplant" as a color name in English was in 1915.

 The dark grayish-red-violet color shown in the color box as "eggplant" was introduced by Crayola in 1998.

-Violet-red (PerBang)
+Violet-red (Per Bang)

-Violet-red (PerBang) is the bright color of red-violet.
+Violet-red (Per Bang) is the bright color of red-violet.